inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 should assume the Leader rejected it.)

-Next, the Helper checks if the continuation step indicated by the request is correct.
-(For the first `AggregationJobContinueReq` the value should be `1`;
-for the second the value should be `2`; and so on.)
-If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending HTTP 202 status Accepted without performing any additional work on the aggregation job.
-In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-step-skew-recovery}}).
-Otherwise, if the step is incorrect, the Helper MUST abort with error `stepMismatch`.
+Next, the Helper checks if the continuation step indicated by the request is correct, i.e. for the first request the value should be `1`; for the second the value should be `2`; and so on.
+If the step is too far ahead, the Helper MUST abort with error `stepMismatch`.
+If the Leader is behind, e.g. the Leader has sent a request for the previous step, then the Helper MUST verify that the contents of the `AggregationJobContinueReq` are identical to the previous request for that step, then return HTTP status 201 Created without performing any additional work on the aggregation job.
+If the contents of the `AggregationJobContinueReq` do not match the previous one, the Helper MUST fail with an HTTP status code.

-If the Helper finds the `AggregationJobContinueReq` to be valid, it immediately responds with HTTP status 202 Accepted.
+If the Helper finds the `AggregationJobContinueReq` to be valid, it immediately responds with HTTP status 201 Created.
 The Helper is now ready to continue preparation for the aggregation job, asynchronously from any further requests from the Leader.